sagemath/trac_to_gh/Issue 6934.md

 # Issue 6934: Fix eigenvectors (and a lot of other stuff) for symbolic matrices

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6934

 Original creator: kcrisman